jaakkopasanen/AutoEq/results/innerfidelity/sbaf-serious/Monster Beats Solo Sample 2/README.md

 -6.6dB` and instead set Global volume in the UI for both channels to **-66**

 ### Peace
-In case of using Peace, click *Import* in Peace GUI and select `Monster Beats Solo Sample 2 ParametricEQ.txt`.
+In case of using Peace, click *Import* in Peace GUI and select `Monster Beats Solo sample 2 ParametricEQ.txt`.

 ### Parametric EQs
 In case of using other parametric equalizer, apply preamp of **-7.5dB** and build filters manually with